 We use cloudways for our website as hosting, and we have a mobile loading speed of less than 2.5 seconds, with passing Core Web Vitals.

 Migration to a Content Management System (CMS) is the better website development option.

-CMS like WordPress, Shopify, Webflow has pre-codes and builders that has optimized well for SEO performance.
+CMS like WordPress, Shopify, and Webflow has pre-codes and builders optimised for SEO performance.

 Still, it has various plugins that have functionalities like,

 - Minifying and Combining CSS and Java Scripts

 Lightweight themes play an important role in website speed optimization and SEO.

 Lightweight themes Astra, Neve and GeneratePress that we recommend using.
 They have very small file sizes and HTTP requests.

 - Astra – 44 KB size and 9 HTTP requests